dominic-m/Querying-With-T-SQL/README.md

 ## Note: It is illegal to copy any code from this repository.

-SQL code from course offered through Microsoft
+Microsoft Academy Course on SQL